ahlisbon/diacriticsAndNengo/README.md

 - typing in text fields
 - typing in spreadsheets

-#### Typing in Spreadsheets
+## Typing in Spreadsheets
 Spreadsheets are the most complex software environement for the macro to handle.
-As a result, indivdiual spreadhsheet programs and web apps have to be accounted for.
-The macro will work in:
+The macro is compatible with:
 - Excel
 - Excel's web app in Office365
 - Google Sheets